 You need to find out if there are any restrictions on how you can use the property and that any renovations or extensions have all the necessary permits and consents.

 Get a lawyer involved to help you navigate this.
 Make sure these kinds of things are covered:

 - Could you sub-divide the property if you wanted to?

 - Are there any covenants on the property?

 - Do sheds, garages and decks have consents or permits if they need them?

-- Is access shared with any other houses – and who pays for any upkeep?
+- Is access shared with any other houses?
+If so, who pays for upkeep?
 Who owns the driveway or the fringe of lawn by the road?
-Are the trees behind the fence yours or the councils – and who has to maintain them?

 Checks and reports

 Get professionals in to check the condition of the property before you make an offer.
 If there’s work that needs doing, make sure you understand the extent of it.

 Find out more on the checks and reports you should get done